fnk0/MagicBall/step3.md

 So...
 The shake code is not very complicated (just a little bit of math) but for the sake of keeping the Codelab short I will just give it to you and tell you to copy / paste into your project.

 1. Create a Java class Name **ShakeListener** next to where your **MainActivity** is
-2. Copy the entire contents of [this file](https://github.com/fnk0/MagicBall/blob/master/mobile/src/main/java/com/gabilheri/magicball/ShakeListener.java) into that file
+2. Copy the entire contents of [this file](https://github.com/fnk0/MagicBall/blob/master/mobile/src/main/java/com/gabilheri/magicball/ShakeListener.java) into that **ShakeListener**
 3. Create a Java interface named **ShakeSensorCallback** next to your other files
     * Put this code inside ShakeSensorCallback: